 Manchester United's executive vice-chairman Ed Woodward declared his retirement, and Arsenal apologized to supporters for their "mistake."

-"As result of listening to you and the broader football community in recent days, we have decided to withdraw from the new Super League," Arsenal said in tweet.
+"As a result of listening to you and the broader football community in recent days, we have decided to withdraw from the new Super League," Arsenal said in a tweet.

 The Super League stated that it would look at options to save the company, stating that "the current mechanism does not work."